The General Assembly

 General Assembly members bring a wide range of skills, experience and knowledge to Greenpeace.
 These are some of the attributes we look for:

 - An enthusiasm and passion for the environment and a commitment to its preservation.

 - An understanding of the difference between governance and management.

 - An understanding of financial management principles.

 - Strategic and business planning and implementation skills.

 - An understanding of the Australian legal and/or political landscape.

 - Ability to interpret the vision and strategy for future growth of the organisation.

 - Willingness to make a positive contribution.

-Successful candidates will be put to the General Assembly for election at the next general meeting provided the Company Secretary receives your application for membership at least 21 days before the meeting.
+Prospective candidates will be put to the General Assembly for election at the AGM, provided that all application documents are completed at least 21 days before the meeting.